andesyv/cvr-mods/src/StickyMenu/README.md

 # Sticky Menu

-A small ChilloutVR mod that makes the menu follow your view.
-It also enables you to grab the menu as a prop and position the menu around in space.
-Uses [BepInEx](https://github.com/BepInEx/BepInEx ).
+A small ChilloutVR mod that makes the main menu follow your view.
+It also enables you to grab the main menu as a prop and position it around in space.

-## Installing

-Just add the dll file to the mods folder.
+**Note:** Currently the rotation is a bit wonky and I also have not confirmed that it works on the current version of the game so stuff might be broken.

 ## Dragging

-You can drag the menu by grabbing the sides of the menu like you would grab a prop, or by grabbing it with the offhand you are not currently using to navigate the menu (interact with the menu to switch hand).
+You can drag the main menu by grabbing the sides of the menu like you would grab a prop, or by grabbing it with the offhand you are not currently using to navigate the menu (interact with the menu to switch hand).

 Originally I wanted you to be able to grab the menu anywhere there aren't clickable buttons, and the logic for this is